 There are roughly four billion tower defense games for iOS at this point, and they’re all based on the same concept with a few differences here and there that set them apart from one another.
 I’ve tried a few, but the only one I really liked was Bloons Tower Defense.
-I first played it as a Flash game, which was pointless at higher levels as Flash is utter crap that hugs processing power like crazy (but you all already know that).
+I first played it as a Flash game (HML5 now), which was pointless at higher levels as Flash is utter crap that hugs processing power like crazy (but you all already know that).
 When Bloons TD came to the iPhone a little over a year ago I was thrilled and because it’s tailored to the hardware (unlike Flash) it had no problem keeping up, which meant it was much less of a pain to play.
 Now they’ve released Bloons TD 4 (aka the second version of the iOS game) and it has a lot of nice upgrades, and is more fun than ever.

 Unfortunately this is an iPhone game, meaning it will run on the iPad with not at the native resolution.
 At $2.99 I wish they’d do us the courtesy of a universal game, or at the very least an iPad version at all, but it’s not the first time great apps have gone this route.